xllifycom/xllify-build/README.md

 To use this action, you need to [sign in to xllify](https://app.xllify.com) with your GitHub login.
 From there you can generate an API key use in the action, as detailed below.

 When running this action in your repo, the scripts are compiled, signed and submitted to the xllify build API.
 After a successful build, the .xll file is downloaded to your workspace for you to copy somewhere.
-In the below example it is simply attached as a workflow artifact.
+In the below example it is attached to a release.

 ## Usage